sobjornstad/PSDaylog/README.md

 you use parameters of `Find-Daylog` or PowerShell filtering tools to limit the input.
-For instance, to see a breakdown of time by billing area for all meetings in the `Consulting` hat, you could use `Find-Daylog -Hat Consulting -Type Meeting | Format-DaylogTimeSummary`.
+For instance, to see a breakdown of time by billing area for all meetings with the `Consulting` tag, you could use `Find-Daylog -Tag Consulting -Type Meeting | Format-DaylogTimeSummary`.

 By default, the last line will show the total time;
 use the `-NoTotal` parameter